Choking at the dentist

 Here are some tips:

-- A great dental nurse or assistant can make all the difference between a visit where you feel as if you’re drowning and choking on water and a comfortable visit.
+- A great dental nurse or assistant who is skilled with the high volume suction can make all the difference between a visit where you feel as if you’re drowning and choking on water and a comfortable visit.
 If you have a preferred dental nurse or assistant, ask if they’ll be assisting that day when making your appointment.

 - No one likes the drowning feeling so do let your dentist (or hygienist) know what’s happening!